What is a Revolving Line of Credit?

 Most revolving lines of credit for business are offered through traditional banks or finance companies.
 Before filling out an application, consider these components:

-- Credit Score: Revolving lines of credit can sometimes be a harder to qualify for, so do your research to determine what your business and personal credit scores are.
+- Credit Score: Revolving lines of credit can sometimes have strict credit score requirements, so you should determine what your business and personal credit scores are.
 If you have items that can be resolved, do it before applying.
-For things that cannot be removed from your credit report, write a professional letter of explanation for the delinquent item, so that the lender understands what happened and how it will be resolved.
+For items that can’t be removed from your credit history, write a professional letter of explanation for the delinquent item, so that the lender understands what happened and how it will be resolved.

-Revolving lines of credit can be a great financing product for businesses to consider.
-While it won’t be the perfect fit for every situation, it can be a viable alternative to expensive financing options, or charging all purchases to a business credit card.
+Revolving lines of credit can be a great financing product for small business owners.
+While it won’t be the perfect fit for every situation, it can be a viable alternative to expensive financing options or charging all purchases to a business credit card.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.